StackVista/stackstate-docs/configure/health/debug-health-sync.md

 ### Clear health stream errors

 The `clear-errors` option removes all errors from a health stream.
-This is helpful while setting up a health synchronization in StackState, or, for the case of the `TRANSACTIONAL_INCREMENTS` consistency model, when it is not possible to remove some errors organically.
+This is helpful while setting up a health synchronization in StackState, or, for the case of the `TRANSACTIONAL_INCREMENTS` consistency model, when it isn't possible to remove some errors organically.
 For example, a request to delete a check state might raise an error if the check state isn't known to StackState.
 Such an error could be suppressed using the command `clear-errors`.

 {% tabs %}
 {% tab title="CLI: sts" %}